lexnederbragt/canvasCourseCli/README.md

 Available:

-    update_html   -u URL -f HTML_FILE      Update the content of a page on Canvas. view_html     -u URL                   View the content of a page on Canvas. create_folder -u URL                   Create a new folder on Canvas. add_file      -u URL -f FILE_TO_SEND   Add a file to a folder on Canvas.
+    update_page   -u URL -f HTML_FILE      Update the content of a page on Canvas. view_page     -u URL                   View the content of a page on Canvas. create_folder -u URL                   Create a new folder on Canvas. add_file      -u URL -f FILE_TO_SEND   Add a file to a folder on Canvas.